andrewettensohn/ProbablyFriends/README.md

 dotnet test
 ```

 The final step in the build is to publish the artifacts.
-In this case the .NET framework is bundled with the application from using the "self-contained" argument.
+In this case the .NET framework is bundled with the application using the "self-contained" argument.

 ```
 dotnet publish ProbablyFriends --configuration Release --runtime %RUNTIME% --self-contained